jito-foundation/ncn-template/simulation-test-detailed-guide.md

     *   **[`ConsensusResult`](#consensusresult)**: Stores the final outcome (the winning ballot and associated details) for the completed epoch.

 ### Weather status system
-The program uses a simple weather status system as the consensus target:
+The goal of the NCN program is to come to consensus on the weather in Solana Beach.
+For the purposes of keeping this tutorial simple, our weather statuses are as follows:

 1. **Sunny (0)**: Represents clear, sunny weather.
 2. **Cloudy (1)**: Represents cloudy weather conditions.
 3. **Rainy (2)**: Represents rainy weather conditions.

 Operators vote on these status values.
 The program tallies the votes, weighting each vote by the operator's associated stake weight, to determine the final consensus result.
+Leveraging the final result of this NCN, we can build onchain programs whose behavior is dependent on the weather in Solana Beach.

 ### Consensus mechanism
 The consensus process follows these steps: